MCxQC/Hello-World/README.md

   >    - Set the function's thread to critical.
   >
   > - **Status**
-  >    - Display GUI with the Event status in the bottom right corner.
+  >    - Display GUI with the event status in the bottom right corner.
   >
   > - **Info**
-  >    - Display GUI with the Event information in the top left corner.
+  >    - Display GUI with the event information in the top left corner.
   >
   > - **Log Info**
-  >    - Log Event information to "EventsLog.txt"
+  >    - Log event information to "EventsLog.txt"
   >
   > - **Sound**
   >    - Notification Sounds.